lyteshift/resovauto/README.md

 ### API Key Security
 Do ***NOT*** upload this key to Github.
 Do ***NOT*** share this key.
 If you believe your key to be compromised, go to https://app.resova.co.uk/settings/general/developer/apikey and click the "refresh" button.
 ### Other installation considerations
 I would advise creating a shortcut to ```launch.bat``` and placing it in a convenient location for users to access.
+One has been provided, but the link location will need to be manually edited.
 ## Features
 - Counting daily customers
 - Summing total bar presales